bjellesma/Notes/books/meditations.md

 * Never esteem to anything profitable if it means breaking your own faith. always be ready as if today was your last day.
 * always have your dogmata, knowledge and opinion of morals at the ready
 * Don't be distracted by fancies in life
+* Do not pride anything but look into the truth of the matter fully
+* follow 2 rules: Everything that you do must be for some benifit of mankind.
+Always be ready to change your mind if you can be properly persuaded.
+Don't be so stuck in your ways that you can't see the greater good
+* If man does only what is truly necessary, he will save himself much time and trouble
+* Don't dwell on small matters